Walt Disney World Raises Disney Dining Plan Prices For 2017

 Check out the new prices for the 2017 Disney Dining Plan below.

 To have a Disney Dining Plan, you would need to be staying at a Walt Disney World Resort as it isn’t made available to those staying off property or daily guests.
-For that reason, Disney doesn’t ever officially list the prices of the dining plan on their website, so, it takes a little bit of number-crunching to figure it out.
+For that reason, Disney doesn’t ever officially list the prices of the dining plan on their website, so it takes a little bit of number-crunching to figure it out.

 Here are the new prices for 2017 as compared to those in 2016: